-Managers sometimes have a tendency to use catch-up meetings and staff appraisals as a chance to air views, give directions and point out what their direct reports are doing wrong.
-But what is it that individuals really need from their manager?
+As managers we've have had a tendency to use catch-up meetings as a chance to air our views, give directions and point out what our reports are doing wrong.
+But what is it the individuals in our teams really need from us?
 What stops them from being fantastic at their jobs?
-If "people leave managers and not companies", as Marcus

-Buckingham concluded after 25 years of research at Gallup, this should serve as a huge reminder as to the importance of the 'manager' function.
+Maybe it's us.
+If "people leave managers and not companies", as Marcus Buckingham concluded after 25 years of research at Gallup, this should serve as a huge reminder as to the importance of the manager role.